President Trump Signs CARES ACT, What Does this Mean?

-There are some smaller, yet still significant provisions impacting federal tax can be found outside of the tax-related division of the bill, such as:
+There are some smaller, yet still significant provisions in the CARES Act impacting federal tax can be found outside of the tax-related division of the bill, such as:

 - The exclusion from tax of any forgiven small business loans, mortgage obligations, or other loan obligations forgiven by the lender during the applicable period.

 - Pension funding relief for failures to meet contribution requirements to define contribution plans during 2020.

 We hope you found this article about President Trump Signs CARES ACT helpful.
 If you have questions or need expert tax or family office advice that’s refreshingly objective (we never sell investments), please contact us or visit our Family office page or our website at www.GROCO.com.
 Unfortunately, we no longer give advice to other tax professionals gratis.

 To receive our free newsletter, contact us here.

 Subscribe to our YouTube Channel for more updates.